-Lost in Space and Red Dwarf are two science fiction series that blend Sci fi (and in Lost in Space’s case fantasy) with comedy.
+Lost in Space and Red Dwarf are two science fiction series that blend sci fi (and in Lost in Space’s case fantasy) with comedy.
 Though they have stood out as oddballs among both genre’s for this reason, they have nevertheless amassed huge followings and become among the most iconic science fiction and comedy series of all time.

 Over the years I have noticed a number of similarities between Lost in Space and Red Dwarf.
 I always suspected that Lost in Space was an influence on Red Dwarf and was delighted to hear that Red Dwarf’s creators Doug Naylor and Rob Grant were big fans of Lost in Space with Doug Naylor, even commenting that there was a lot of Dr Smith in the character of Arnold Rimmer.

 The similarities between the two shows are quite big.
 Both series revolve around a crew who become, well lost in space, or more trapped in deep space in the Dwarfers case.
 Both shows revolve around the main characters attempts to get back to earth, and both also feature a main character who is a cowardly, self serving, lying, cheating piece of scum; alongside a robot who is braver, more intelligent and more well liked than he is.

 This is not to do down Red Dwarf.
 Every work of fiction is influenced by another and Red Dwarf has certainly carved out its own identity not only from Lost in Space, but its many other influences.

 However since both shows are similar to an extent, and since both series are probably in all fairness the most iconic science fiction comedy series: I have decided to examine them in this week’s sci fi showdowns.

 As always remember that all opinions in this article are purely my own.